Resource Center

 No. Colorado state law does not mention or require 15-minute breaks.

-Employers may face hefty fines and lawsuits if they fail to give their employees the required breaks.
-Using a time and break tracking system, such as Timeero, can help Colorado employers avoid harmful consequences and have their employees well-rested.
+Employers may face hefty fines and lawsuits if they fail to give their employees required meal and rest breaks.

 Stay compliant with Colorado break laws.